zhullyb/monyhar/monyhar/components/README.md

 # About //components

-This directory is meant to house features or subsystems that are used in more than one part of the Chromium codebase.
+This directory is meant to house features or subsystems that are used in more than one part of the Monyhar codebase.

 ## Example use cases: